Transitive and Intransitive

 All –ω verbs have a sort of buffer sound just before the verb’s ending.
 This buffer is a vowel sound called the THEMATIC VOWEL (S 377).
 The –μι verbs do not have this vowel.
 This thematic vowel, usually an ο or ε, blends with the verb ending in a stable, consistent way, so you actually learn the thematic vowel and the personal ending together as one combined personal ending.

 The good news is that the thematic vowel keeps the verb ending stable.
 Remember that some –μι verbs change vowel lengths or make other changes when a –σ– is added to a verb stem.
-Verbs of the –ω conjugation are not as susceptible to these types of changes because of the thematic vowel.
+These types of changes do not happen as often with –ω verbs because of the thematic vowel.

 Generally speaking, verbs that use the thematic vowel (i.e., –ω verbs) are also called THEMATIC VERBS.
-Likewise, verbs that do not use the thematic vowel (i.e., –μι verbs) are called ATHEMATIC VERBS.
+Likewise, verb tenses that do not use the thematic vowel (i.e., –μι verbs) are called ATHEMATIC VERBS.

 To indicate person and number, –ω verbs need distinct personal endings, which are as follows: